DanteAlonsoHT/group_our_transactions/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
-# Group by Transactions Software Project
+# Crypto Portfolios - Group by Transactions Software Project RoR (Ruby on Rails)

 In this project, I've been working on making an app to register